 If you think about whether you might be pregnant, taking a home pregnancy test can feel both exciting and also nerve wracking.
 The good news?
 A pregnancy test kit is completely simple to use and highly accurate when used correctly.
-But small mistakes like testing too early or not following proper way of doing it can also lead to confusion.
+But small mistakes like testing too early or not following the proper way of doing it can also lead to confusion.

 How does a pregnancy test work?